New Patient Registration

 If you move house you must let us know.
-If you are moving to a new address within our practice area please complete and hand in a Change of Address Form.
+If you are moving to a new address within our practice area please come to the surgery to complete a Change of Address form.
 PLEASE BRING IN THIS PERSONALLY TO RECEPTION WITH PROOF OF THE NEW ADDRESS (eg mortgage/rental agreement).

 If your new address is outside our practice you will have to register with a practice that covers your address.
 It is strongly advised that you do this quickly on moving home as we are unable to provide house calls and any other out of area service.
 For further advice on this appropriate Medical Practices for your address contact NHS Practitioner Services on 0131 275 7038.

 If you change any details please keep us informed in case we have to contact you for any reason.
 Just contact reception.